 On-peak: 8:00 a.m. to 8:00 p.m., Monday through Friday, excluding holidays, specified below.
+Off peak: All times not specified as on peak including all day Saturday and

 Off-peak: All times not specified as on-peak including all day Saturday and Sunday, and the following holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day, or the day designated to be celebrated as such.